 CURRICULUM VITAE & EXPERIENTIAL LEARNING

 Upon recognizing significant unmet needs and challenges in patients’ journeys throughout their cancer diagnosis, through survivorship or end-of-life care, Dr. Grace Cordovano founded Enlightening Results, LLC in 2010.
 As the culmination of her life’s experiential learning and education, Dr. Cordovano is dedicated to fostering private, personalized patient advocacy services, specializing in the cancer arena.
 She is a firm believer in the continuous advancement and improvement of cancer patient experiences through the infusion of empathic design and thinking into current healthcare paradigms.
-Grace is a member of the Alliance of Professional Health Advocates (APHA), the Society for Participatory Medicine (SPM), and Health 2.0 NYC.
+Grace is a member of the Alliance of Professional Health Advocates (APHA), the Society for Participatory Medicine (SPM), Health 2.0 NYC, and an ambassador for Citizen Health.
 She enjoys volunteering her time as an associate editor of the Society for Participatory Medicine's newsletter team.
+Having met the standards and competencies defined through the international credential defined by the Patient Advocate Certification Board, Dr. Cordovano is a board certified patient advocate (BCPA) and is proud to deliver services and expertise of the highest ethical, strategic, and intellectual caliber.